 Foodie tip: Order the tacos dorados.
 These crunchy chicken or beef tacos are some of the best we’ve ever had.
 You can thank us later.

 1889 Pizza serves up the most authentic pizza we’ve found this side of Naples, Italy.
 Using 00 flour and San Marzano tomatoes imported from Italy, owners Jason and Kelli Kolich have worked through every little detail so that folks in Kansas City can know what real pizza should taste like.
-They make their dough using only traditional ingredients and methods, then let it rise for days (yes, days!) before hand tossing it and topping it with fresh, authentic toppings.
-Next, they slide it into their Italian wood-fired oven before serving it hot and fresh at your table.
+They make their dough using only traditional ingredients and methods.
+Then, they let it rise for days (yes, days!) before hand tossing it and topping it with fresh, authentic toppings.
+Finally, they slide it into their Italian wood-fired oven before serving it hot and fresh at your table.

-Foodie tip: They offer classes in tossing and making pizza.
+Foodie tip: 1889 Pizza offers classes in tossing and making pizza.
 Check their website for information and learn about pizza from the pros!

 El Pollo Rey